cneralich/vault_policies_to_terraform/README.md

 1) Each script requires that you input your VAULT_ADDR ('<VAULT_ADDRESS_HERE>') and VAULT_TOKEN ('<VAULT_TOKEN_HERE>') prior to running.
 2) You need to run 'terraform init' in each folder into which you'll be importing state.
 3) After the import is complete, you can run a 'terraform plan' and, if the import was successful, you'll see a message indicating that 'No Changes' need to be made.
+4) To invoke the scripts, you can either call the methods or run the command '%run ./<SCRIPT_NAME_HERE>'